06.1.11

 The exhibit showcased the best photographs from photographers from various corners of Ukraine.
 It hoped to activate the community and to encourage visitors to try to understand and re-create one of the most valuable Christian characteristics of humanity—human dignity.
 There were over 50 photographs displayed in the exhibit.

+Social Days in Odesa ended with a performance by Novyy Chas (New Time), a vocal trio composed of a new line-up of priests.
 They elevated human dignity, as a gift from God with their songs and called on those gathered to remain true to these convictions.
 During the free concert they raised funds to buy St. Nicholas Day gifts for the region’s HIV infected children.